lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 The data model includes two parameters needed for fragmentation:

-* l2-word-size: {{RFC8724}} base fragmentation on a layer 2 word which can be of any length.
+* l2-word-size: {{RFC8724}} base fragmentation, in bits,  on a layer 2 word which can be of any length.
 The default value is 8 and correspond to the default value for byte aligned layer 2.
 A value of 1 will indicate that there is no alignment and no need for padding.
 * maximum-packet-size: defines the maximum size of a uncompressed datagram.
 By default, the value is set to 1280 bytes.